Yingjia-Z/CalorieWise/README.md

 # Team-6
 **Project Title**: CalorieWise

+_Note: Please use the backup installer if the original one does is not supported on your MAC._

 **Project Description**: CalorieWise is a desktop app that aims to help users better track their diet in order to manage their health more efficiently.
 The app provides an easy-to-use calorie tracker, breakdowns of your nutrient intake, and an intake/exercise entry page for you to get an overview of your daily calorie consumption.
 Furthermore, the app recommends a healthy calorie total to better guide you on your wellness journey, which can be updated anytime.
 Welcome to CalorieWise!

 ![Screenshot1](https://git.uwaterloo.ca/d55lu1/team-6/uploads/9c1540921db5595329a82248edf80c9f/image.png)